codeshef/Learn-Git-and-Github/Mastering git.md

 <p>Moving data to left : use git checkout by moving current head and it also copy repo data in working and
  index area.</p>
-<p>Removing files in Git :Untracked means file is in working area but not in index area.
+<p>Removing files in Git : Untracked means file is in working area but not in index area.
 use git rm --cached filename  to delete file from index but not from working area ie. unstaged the file</p>
 <p> Renaming/Moving  Files : mv source destination to move or to rename file. </p>